Function

 CRITERIA REQUIRED

-• Evidence of efficacy from Phase 2b or interim analysis consistent with minimal TPP criteria (based on predefined criteria)
+• Evidence of efficacy from Phase 2b or interim analysis consistent with minimal (predefined) TPP criteria

 Plus Icon